forseti-security/forseti-security/_docs/_latest/develop/dev/real-time-enforcer.md

 Each resource that is then returned is evaluated against the list of available policies and enforced if violations are found.
 These policies can be found in the [resource-policy-evaluation-library Github repository](https://github.com/forseti-security/resource-policy-evaluation-library).
-Refer to the Adding Resources and Policies for Evaluation section for documentation on how to add new resources and policies for evaluation.
+Refer to the Adding resources and policies for evaluation section for documentation on how to add new resources and policies for evaluation.

-## Adding Resources and Policies for Evaluation
+## Adding resources and policies for evaluation

 ### Resources